manthan99/TIC-VLA/README.md

 - `TICVLA_CHECKPOINT_PATH`: TIC-VLA checkpoint for DynaNav testing.
 - `TICVLA_OUTPUT_DIR`: output root for logs, checkpoints, and benchmark results.

+## Pretrained Checkpoint

+We release the pretrained **TIC-VLA** checkpoint trained on the released TIC-VLA reasoning dataset (SCAND, GND, and DynaNav).
+It can be downloaded from the [TIC-VLA Hugging Face dataset repository](https://huggingface.co/datasets/handsomeYun/TIC-VLA/blob/main/TIC-VLA-model.ckpt).

 ## Citation

 If you find this repository useful for your research, please cite: